Shahnameh: Historical age

-A brief mention of the Arsacid dynasty follows the history of Alexander and precedes that of Ardashir I, founder of the Sasanian Empire.
+A brief mention of the Arsacid (Parthian) dynasty follows the history of Alexander and precedes that of Ardashir I, founder of the Sasanian Empire.
 After this, Sasanian history is related with a good deal of accuracy.
 The fall of the Sassanids and the Arab conquest of Persia are narrated romantically.

 Message

 According to Jalal Khaleghi Mutlaq, the Shahnameh teaches a wide variety of moral virtues, like worship of one God; religious uprightness; patriotism; love of wife, family and children; and helping the poor.

 There are themes in the Shahnameh that were viewed with suspicion by the succession of Iranian regimes.
 During the reign of Mohammad Reza Shah, the epic was largely ignored in favor of the more abstruse, esoteric and dryly intellectual Persian literature.
 Historians note that the theme of regicide and the incompetence of kings embedded in the epic did not sit well with the Iranian monarchy.
 Later, there were Muslim figures such as Ali Shariati, the hero of Islamic reformist youth of the 1970s, who were also antagonistic towards the contents of the Shahnameh since it included verses critical of Islam.
 These include the line: tofu bar to, ey charkh-i gardun, tofu! (spit on your face, oh heavens spit!), which Ferdowsi used as a reference to the Muslim invaders who despoiled Zoroastrianism.